openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakerefobjinquery.md

 public class Fakerefobjinquery extends extends ApiClient implements [FakerefobjinqueryGet.GetOperation](../../paths/fakerefobjinquery/FakerefobjinqueryGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/refObjInQuery"

 ## Method Summary
 | Modifier and Type | Method and Description |